 The IPT recommends the timing be considered separately and Council staff provided the following language for sub-alternatives.
-The IPT will review this wording prior to the South Atlantic Council's December briefing book.

 Sub-alternative a.
 Require that logbooks (landings/economic and bycatch) be submitted within 7 days after the end of each trip.

 Preferred Sub-alternative b.
 Require that logbooks (landings/economic and bycatch) be submitted within 21 days after the end of each trip.